eos7l/a4-creativecoding/README.md

 - I also tried to use Waypoint's infiniteScroll package and failed to make it work.
 This is probably the third time I tried to incorporate this package into my code but never succeeded...

+Implications:
+---
+- If brushing is malfunctioning, please refresh the page.